BDC Hamburger Icon

 What is a payroll report?

-Employers use a payroll report to cross-reference financials and substantiate tax requirements.
-A payroll report lists essential information such as pay rates, hours worked, overtime, vacation time, tax withholdings and employer tax contributions.
+A payroll report is a document that summarizes, records and organizes payroll data for a specific period.
+Employers use payroll reports to cross-reference financials and meet tax requirements.
+They typically list essential information such as pay rates, hours worked, overtime, vacation time, tax withholdings and employer tax contributions.

 Types of payroll reports to run